ivelin/cyberhud/README.md

 # Hardware

 - [Pi Zero 2 W](https://www.raspberrypi.com/products/raspberry-pi-zero-2-w/).
 This remarkable tiny PCB released in 2021 is still great in 2024 as it strikes an [outstanding performance/power balance](https://hackaday.com/2021/11/01/the-pi-zero-2-w-is-the-most-efficient-pi/).
 Almost as fast as a regular RPi 3B+ with the power efficiency of a RPi Zero W.
 - [LED Matrix 64x32 3mm pitch](https://www.adafruit.com/product/2279).
 Bright LEDs that reflect well in windshiled and sufficient resolution to display text and distinguishable images.
-Yet small enough to tuck behind the dashboard leather board and not distract driver.
+Yet small enough to tuck behind the dashboard without distracting the driver.
 - [Unininterruptable Power Supply to power the PCB and LED matrix](https://www.makerfocus.com/products/raspberry-pi-expansion-board-ups-pack-standard-power-supply?srsltid=AfmBOop_X6rdueEz7cvVL0TxZKkDICGbjlEOxtUUtbOpe7TOrR_PExrE)
 - [Solar panel to continuously charge the UPS battery](https://www.adafruit.com/product/5367)